-Aside from editorial recipe creation and food-styling for many different top magazines, and crafting my own cookbooks, I also work as a commercial food-stylist, recipe developer, prop-stylist, and food consultant.
+Aside from editorial recipe creation and food-styling for many quality magazines, and crafting my own cookbooks, I also work as a commercial food-stylist, recipe developer, prop-stylist, and food consultant.

 The work of a food stylist is to make a dish look as real and appealing as possible for photography, while following a brief set by the client and/or art director.
 Sometimes this can involve having to trouble shoot and use lots of different skills to fix problems and make the food look its best.
 I really enjoy the satisfaction of solving these conundrums.

 Different types of commercial work call for different food-styling techniques.
 For example, packaging and advertising food images need to be very precise and sharp.
-This may involve working with tweezers, paintbrushes, eye-droppers, and other tools – whatever it takes to make the food look perfect.
+This may involve working with tweezers, paintbrushes, eye-droppers, and other tools and skills – whatever it takes to make the food look perfect.
 Editorial and Advertorial work is more relaxed and natural and includes props that set a scene to invite the viewer into the image.

 Beautiful mouth-watering photographs are important.
 I work with leading food photographers, styling my food for them to capture digitally.
 This process involves gathering and placing props and backdrops to form a picture.
 It also involves the art of food styling, which is cooking and arranging food for the camera; food that looks natural, edible and photogenic.
 The results speak for themselves.

 Feel free to contact me if you wish to discuss any commercial recipe development or food-styling work.
 I’d love to be of help.